-The Ishrat Khana or Ishrat Khaneh was built as a dynastic tomb for the royal women of the Timurid house in the 15th century.
-It was probably conceived as a successor to the Shah-i Zinda mausoleum complex, which was in use until the 1440s.
+The Ishrat Khanah or Ishrat Khaneh was built as a dynastic tomb for the royal women of the Timurid house in the 15th century.
+It was probably conceived as a successor to the Shah-i Zindah mausoleum complex, which was in use until the 1440s.
 The name of the tomb, which means 'the house of pleasure', refers to its once richly decorated interiors.
 Located in Samarkand's Siyob Tumani neighborhood, near the Bagh-i Firozi Park to the east of Registan Square, the tomb remains as damaged in numerous earthquakes.

 Habibah Sultan Begum, the eldest wife of the last Timurid ruler Abu Sa'id (1451-69) commissioned the tomb in 1464 for her beloved and short-lived daughter.
-Used for the burial of royal women then onwards, Ishrat Khana's crypt contained 20 tombstones at the end of the seventeenth century.
+Used for the burial of royal women then onwards, Ishrat Khanah's crypt contained 20 tombstones at the end of the seventeenth century.

 The exterior appearance of the tomb is dominated by the projecting portal (pishtaq), as well as the elongated drum of the central dome.
 The tomb's damaged southwest portal is 28 meters wide and 25 meters deep.
 Two shallow niches, one on each floor, arcades flank the central pishtaq, while the rear façade is composed of three decorative panels flanked by two, similar niches.
 The portal leads directly into the cruciform shaped burial chamber.
 Three rooms west of this chamber constitute the chapel mosque.
 To the east, four rooms flanking the chamber were known as the miyan saray or miyan khane, a space used for funeral rites.
 This tripartite plan is an example of later Timurid plan types, with transverse arches supporting the dome over a marble burial chamber.